Home Insurance Glossary of Terms

 Quote

-The premium and terms offered by a potential insurance company to insure your property for the cover you require.
+The price and terms offered by an insurance company to insure your property for the cover you need.

 Rebuilding cost

-The amount it would cost to rebuild your home excluding the cost of land.
-The rebuild cost of the property will not be the same as the market value.
+The amount it would cost to rebuild your home.
+This does not include the cost of land.
+The cost to rebuild the property will not be the same as the market value.

 Renewal